Reading (ELA) Toolkit

 Online Practice:

 Short and Long Vowels: This game allows children to sort words into long and short vowel categories.
-Play this similar game for more words to sort.

 Multisyllabic Words: This game allows children to match open and closed syllables to build a new word with game cards.
 This similar game allows children to match open and closed syllables as well.
-Syllable Types (optional)

 Prefixes and Suffixes: This game allows children to whack a mole based on prefix or suffix.